 'Not quite right on that one',

-'Yes that's right!',
+'Yes, that's right!',

 'There will be some difference because of our business model.
 The way in which individual banks are going about ring-fencing depends upon the type of business carried out by those banks, including the business mix between retail and other banking activities, and their current structure.
-Most won\'t see any changes, and for those who do, we have kept them updated along the way.',
+Most won't see any changes, and for those who do, we have kept them updated along the way.',

 'Continue',